denodrivers/postgres/docs/README.md

 }

 {
-  // This will throw because the returned number of columns don't match the
+  // This will throw because the returned number of columns doesn't match the
   // number of defined ones in the function call await client.queryObject({
     text: "SELECT ID, SUBSTR(NAME, 0, 2) FROM PEOPLE",